PietroSassone/kafka-java-service-demo/README.md

 - The user/product details in the request bodies are validated according to length and value constraints.
 - If a user is created or updated, the service sends a message about the event to Kafka.
 - The service consumes Kafka events about purchase information.
 Validates them.
 If the user/products in the event are nonexistent, an error is logged.
-Otherwise the purchase details are saved into the database.
+Otherwise, the purchase details are saved into the database.
 In real life these events would be sent by some other service.
 In this demo, they are sent from automated tests.
-- All of the functionality described here is tested in automated acceptance tests.
+- All the functionality described here is tested in automated acceptance tests.

 **2. Pre-requirements for running the application**
 - Have Maven installed.